adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - maximum throughput for a single FIFO SQS queue by default?
     - 300 messages/sec (without batching).
     - Using message batching (up to 10 messages per batch), this limit scales to 3,000 messages/sec

+- "Multi-AZ for HA, Read Replicas for Reads"

 ⭐⭐⭐⭐⭐⭐ Design High-Performing Architectures  ⭐⭐⭐⭐⭐⭐